Central Banks, Their Functions and Role

 Provide Financial Services

 Central banks serve as the bank for private banks and the nation's government.
-That means they process checks and lend money to their members.
+They process checks and lend money to their members.

 Central banks store currency in their foreign exchange reserves.
 They use these reserves to change exchange rates.
 They add foreign currency, usually the dollar or euro, to keep their own currency in alignment.
 That's called a peg, and it helps exporters keep their prices competitive.